Benefits of Aging in Place vs Assisted Living for Seniors

 Senior-Friendly Room Design

 Assisted living communities focus on making daily routines as easy and safe as possible for seniors.
-Their rooms are typically equipped with ADA-compliant bathing and living amenities, such as grab bars, walk-in showers, and wider doorways, all designed to accommodate mobility challenges.
+Their rooms are typically equipped with ADA-accessible bathing and living amenities, such as grab bars, walk-in showers, and wider doorways, all designed to accommodate mobility challenges.

 Costs of Assisted Living